security

 One issue with the fixed perimeter approach is that it assumes trusted internal and hostile external networks.
 However, we must assume that the internal network is as hostile as the external one.

 Over 80% of threats are from internal malware or malicious employees.
-The fixed perimeter approach to networking and security is still the foundation for most network and security professionals, even though a lot has changed since the inception of the design.
+The fixed perimeter approach to networking and security is still the foundation for most network and security professionals, even though a lot has changed since the design’s inception.

 We get hacked daily!